 As with all hybrid mixes, the Pomchi inherits a bit of both of their parents.
 It is easier to figure out what kind of dog you are getting with a Pomchi, though, because there are many shared traits between Pomeranians and Chihuahuas.

 The price of a Pomchi is not that much less than its purebred parents because it is such a lovable and desirable pet.
-They cost anywhere from $500 to $1,500 depending on the pedigree.
+They will make wonderful apartment companions.
+Be aware that they can be vocal and feisty.

 3 Little-Known Facts About the Pomchi